MaillPierre/ResearchTeamProjectFinder/README.md

 ## Plan

+Phase 1
   - HAL
+    - [x] List of people
-  - [ ] List people and organizations
+    - [ ] List of organizations
-  - [ ] List softwares declared
+    - [x] List softwares declared

+  - Papers with code
+    - [x] List papers and their codes

+  - Github & GitLab
+    - [x] Retrieve Github account of known people

+Phase 2
+  - Consolidation
+    - [ ] Removal of BNodes representing people if they can be merged into a known person
+    - [ ] Removal of Github and Gitlab users that can be discarded as they are not linked to known organisations of repositories
+      - Attempt to make the number of git user tend to one per person per website

+Phase 3
+  - Github & GitLab
+    - [ ] Retrieve repositories linked to known people
+    - [ ] Retrieve repositories linked to known organizations
+    - [ ] Retrieve repositories mentioning known organizations

+Optional:
+  - HAL
     - [ ] Scan papers abstract in search for repositories URLs
   - CrossRef
     - [ ] Scan papers abstract in search for repositories URLs

-- Papers with code
-  - [ ] List papers and their codes

-- Github & GitLab
-  - [ ] Retrieve Github account of known people
-  - [ ] Retrieve repositories mentioning known organizations
-  - [ ] Retrieve repositories mentioning known people

 ## Data